yuumi3/react_book/sources/component.md

     )
   }
 }
 class MoneyEntry extends Component {
   constructor(props) {
     super(props)
-    this.date   = null
+    this.date   = React.createRef()
-    this.item   = null
+    this.item   = React.createRef()
-    this.amount = null
+    this.amount = React.createRef()
-    this.payingIn = null
+    this.payingIn = React.createRef()
   }
   onClickSubmit() {
+    console.log(this.payingIn.checked)
-    this.props.add(this.date.value, this.item.value, this.amount.value * (this.payingIn.checked ?
+    this.props.add(this.date.current.value, this.item.current.value, this.amount.current.value * (this.payingIn.current.checked ?
 1 : -1))
-    this.date.value   = ""
+    this.date.current.value   = ""
-    this.item.value   = ""
+    this.item.current.value   = ""
-    this.amount.value = ""
+    this.amount.current.value = ""
-    this.payingIn.checked = true
+    this.payingIn.current.checked = true
   }
   render() {
     return (